The Wild Geese: Soundtrack

 The music, by Roy Budd, originally included an overture and end title music, but both of these were replaced by "Flight of the Wild Geese", written and performed by Joan Armatrading.
 All three pieces are included on the soundtrack album, as well as the song "Dogs of War" that featured lyrics sung by the Scots Guards to Budd's themes.
 Budd used Borodin's String Quartet No. 2 as a theme for Rafer.
-The soundtrack was originally released by A&M Records then later released under licence as a Cinephile DVD.
+The soundtrack was originally released by A&M Records then later released under licence as a Cinephile DVD, as well as a limited pressing in 1988 by Varèse Sarabande.

 Release

-The Wild Geese, enjoyed a Royal premiere in support of Scope, with most of the stars of the film present along with John Mills.
+The Wild Geese enjoyed a Royal premiere in support of Scope, with most of the stars of the film present along with John Mills.
 The film was a considerable commercial success in Britain and other countries worldwide.
-It was one of the most popular movies of 1978 at the British box office.
+It was one of the most popular movies of 1978 at the British box office with distributors gross of £495,633.

 Although it grossed $3,630,250 in its first 10 days of release in the United States and Canada from 550 theatres, the film was only partially distributed in the United States because of the collapse of its American distributor Allied Artists and the movie lacked a marketable American star.
 It went on to earn theatrical rentals of $3.5 million there.

+It was also popular in Germany, receiving the Goldene Leinwand for having over 3 million admissions.